olivercalder/WordHelp/README.md

 ### Implementation:

-`Anagram` uses recursion to generate possible anagrams for a given word.
+`Anagram` uses recursion or iteration to generate possible anagrams for a given word.

+If the type has not been specified, the program will first decide whether to use iteration or recursion by comparing the length of the given word to the size of the dictionary.
+If the size of the dictionary is greater than the length of the word to the power of itself (length**length), then the program will use recursion.
+Otherwise, it will use iteration.

+#### Recursion method:

 The program first splits the word into its individual characters and then uses the `subAnagram` method to build possible anagrams with the given letters.